pandemonius024/tyria-by-tas_v.2/content/Tyria, by Emi R. Tas (2nd Ed.)/2. The Powers of Tyria/Qatar Altan.md

-#ETERNITY
+---
+tags:
+  - ETERNITY
+---
 God of the [[Light]], successor of [[Selûne, the enervate]], now-resident of [[Calistria]].
-Qatar Altan was once a [[Kalashtar]] Druid, channeling the powers of the Light through his [[Hands of the Covenant]], growing to commanding those powers bare without aid, to eventually channeling the Light through a reconstructed rifle, the [[Iris of Foh]].
+Qatar Altan was once a [[Kalashtar]] Druid, channeling the powers of the Light through his [[Hands of the Covenant]], growing to commanding those powers bare without aid, to eventually channeling the Light through a reconstructed Hashan rifle, the Iris of Foh.
 After choosing to meet with his father at a certain point in the SOLSTICE campaign, Qatar learned of his destined ascension to god of the Light, and supplanted Selûne willingly.

 In mortal life, Qatar was born and raised into the [[Ja'Almawt]], one of the tribes of Vinovia, who pursue a nomadic life following the footsteps of their savior, [[Isko Kidar]].
 Qatar was raised by two parents: Isko, under the name "Loid Altan", and Akilah Altan.
 While Qatar was growing up, Loid trained Qatar in the ways of the Ja'Almawt, teaching him how to use his telepathic powers, and how to channel them well.
 One day, Loid told him that both Loid and him were Kalashtar, a union between the astral plane and human, one formed by their ancestors many years ago.
 This was not the whole truth.